-At Hendershot, Cannon, Martin & Hisey, we have successfully represented contractors, subcontractors, property owners, developers, municipal utility districts, and other parties to construction projects throughout Texas.
+At Hendershot, Cannon, Martin & Hisey, we have successfully represented contractors, subcontractors, property owners, developers, municipal utility districts, and other parties to construction projects throughout Houston.
 In addition to substantial trial experience, we are experienced in arbitration and know how to use the process to benefit our clients whenever possible.

 Our attorneys are successful litigators as well as effective counsel in arbitration and mediation.
 We are more than lawyers.
 We are problem solvers.
 Call (713) 909-7323 or contact us online today.

 The American Arbitration Association (AAA) is the body responsible for developing the policies and procedures that govern arbitration in the United States.
 Because of the popularity of arbitration clauses in many construction contracts today, the AAA has set forth specific guidelines for the resolution of construction-related disputes.
 There are four main ways in which construction disputes can be handled and resolved:

 No matter how small it may seem, every stage of the arbitration process matters because the presentation of a client's case forms the basis for an arbitrator's final decision.